prakharsharma/CarND-Vehicle-Detection/README.md

 1. Limit the number of candidate windows to look for detections (using a max number of windows).
 1. Perform classification across candidate windows in parallel to speed up performance.
 1. Compute HOG features for the whole image once rather than computing HOG features for small portions of the image.
+1. Experiment with rectangular (not square) detection windows.
-1. Using PCA or decision tree to find out which features are important and then just using the important features (performance improvement).
+1. Using PCA or decision tree to find out which features are important and then just using the important features.
 1. Fine tuning various hyper params, (may be even learning them)
     1. min and max size of windows,
     1. step size for increasing window size,